dyarawilliams/100-days-of-code/r1-log.md

 ### R1D62
 Continued freeCodeCamp's Basic Javascript completed ~~1% today and got stuck~~ 75% on the Counting Cards challenge ~~for an hour~~.

+### R1D63
+Completed 80% of Basic Javascript on freeCodeCamp, attended class #100Devs which is a 30 week Full Stack Web Development Bootcamp *Currently on Class #10*.